Buy Richard Hunter’s Huntersounds Patch Set for Digitech RP!

 Clockwise from upper right: RP500, RP355, RP255, RP155

-Our latest RP350/355 patch sets include 35 great patches, laid out twice to fill the RP’s user area, so you’re never far away from your favorite sounds.
-The RP250/255 sets include 30 original patches, again laid out twice to make navigation and experimentation easier.
+Our latest RP500, RP1000, and RP360/360XP patch sets include 50 great patches.
+The RP350/355 sets includes 35 original patches, and the RP250/255 sets include 30 original patches, again laid out twice to make navigation and experimentation easier.
 You get all this for a dollar a patch!
 (We know that’s a bargain.
 Hey!
 We want our sounds in your RP.)

 Download Huntersounds v16 RP355 Patch List